 City and County of Honolulu

-Roy K. Amemiya, Jr. was appointed to the position of Managing Director of the City and County of Honolulu by Mayor Kirk Caldwell in 2015.
-Previously, Amemiya served as the CEO and President of ‘Ōlelo Community Television.
+Mr. Amemiya was appointed to the position of Managing Director of the City and County of Honolulu by Mayor Kirk Caldwell in 2015.
+Previously, Mr. Amemiya served as the CEO and President of ‘Ōlelo Community Television.
 Mr. Amemiya served in a previous city administration and was the first director of the Department of Budget and Fiscal Services when the two departments merged.
-Born and raised in Wahiawā, Amemiya went to Leilehua High School and graduated from Purdue University.
+Born and raised in Wahiawā, Mr. Amemiya went to Leilehua High School and graduated from Purdue University.
 He received a Master of Business Administration from the University of Hawaiʻi at Mānoa and later completed the Pacific Coast Banking School with honors.

 Hawai‘i News Now, KGMB, & KHNL

 Mr. Blangiardi has led a life of uncompromising service to Hawai‘i, his colleagues and especially his family.
 Mr. Blangiardi has shown the far-reaching nature of his heart and an abundant generosity of spirit.
 An inspiring and highly effective visionary leader, his passion is infectious to everyone he engages.
 His ability to drive positive change by bringing out the best in people is his trademark.
 Mr. Blangiardi is the General Manager of Hawai‘i’s largest multimedia company, Hawai‘i News Now, KGMB (CBS) and KHNL (NBC).
 Prior to his career in broadcast, Mr. Blangiardi spent seven years as a college football coach, five of those at the University of Hawai‘i, and left the coaching ranks as the Defensive Coordinator/Associate Head Football Coach at UH.